tylervanable/CustomGPTs/AI_ally/README.md

 # Overview
 [AI Ally](https://chat.openai.com/g/g-0eDgZmqHH-ai-ally) is a GPT trained to give the user tutorials, explanations, examples, and projects relating to AI and Data Science.

-It can help the user understand many areas of study including: mathematics, statistics, econometrics, Python, SQL, Exploratory Data Analysis, Machine Learning, Deep Learning, and MLOps
+It can help the user understand many areas of study including: mathematics, statistics, econometrics, Python, SQL, Exploratory Data Analysis, Machine Learning, Deep Learning, and MLOps.

+The following roadmap link was used to train AI Ally: https://roadmap.sh/ai-data-scientist